fansiterm

 The (*fansiterm.Device) object implements io.Writer. (*fansiterm.Device).Render implements image.Draw.
 To push data (text) to the terminal, you simply call Write() against the Device object.

 The text isn't buffered anywhere, if you need the text or want to implement more advanced features like scrolling, that's up to whatever is writing to (*fansiterm).Device.
-Incomplete escape sequences will be bufferred and it's possible to "hang" the terminal by sending an incomplete sequence and then overloading the system memory.
+Incomplete escape sequences will be buffered and it's possible to "hang" the terminal by sending an incomplete sequence and then overloading the system memory.
 This is inline with how actual physical dumb terminals of yore worked.

 If you want to push your own graphics or other operations, you can draw directly to the (*fansiterm.Device).Render object as well, as it implements draw.Image.

 If Device is initialized with a nil image buffer, it allocates its own buffer.
 Otherwise, you can pass a draw.Image object (like what the driver for an OLED or TFT screen provides you) to it and any Write()s to the (*fansiterm.Device) will be immediately rendered to the backing screen.
-Whether the screen buffers image data and needs to be manually blitted is screen driver dependant.
+Whether the screen buffers image data and needs to be manually blitted is screen driver dependent.

 For use with microcontrollers, you'll want to pass it the pseudo-buffer provided by the screen driver, as chances are your MCU does not have enough ram for a single frame buffer--in addition to the memory used for all the tiles and the rest of the program.